 The clue is in the name: the word “Tory” derives from the Middle Irish word tóraidhe, which means outlaw, robber or brigand, from the Irish word tóir, meaning “pursuit”, since outlaws were “pursued men”.
 It was originally used to refer to an Irish outlaw and later applied to Confederates or Royalists in arms.
 The term was originally one of abuse.

 The Tories live by plundering.
-They steal your taxes, your public services, your state provision and your labour, in order to raise more money for the rich.
+They steal your taxes, your public services, your state provision and your labour in order to raise more money for the rich.
 They have reneged on our post war democratic settlement.
-Legal aid, human rights, social housing, the NHS, lifeline welfare support – the essential components of any functioning democracy – have been viciously and systematically dismantled by the Tories over the last decade.
+Legal aid, human rights, social housing, the NHS, lifeline welfare support – the essential components of any functioning democracy – are being viciously and systematically dismantled by the Tories.